Rudriya/Rudriya/README.md

 ## 🚀 About Me

-I am a Computer Science student at VIT Bhopal, passionate about bringing innovative ideas to life through hands-on implementation.
-With experience in Full-Stack Development, AI, and Machine Learning, I love exploring scalable and impactful solutions.
+I am a passionate Computer Science student with a keen interest in problem-solving, software development, and machine learning.
+With hands-on experience in Python, C++, and Java, I have worked on projects spanning web development, automation, and AI-driven applications.
+My internships and research projects, including collaborations with TU Delft and DRDO, have enhanced my expertise in data analysis, backend development, and cloud computing.
+I am a fast learner, always eager to explore new technologies and contribute to innovative solutions.

 🔭 **Currently working on:**
 - **Auto-Gen Report:** Intelligent document automation with Python & C++.